parkje1001/GettingCleaningData/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The output is a "summarizedData.csv" file, containing the average values by subject and activity grouping for every mean and std deviation measurement in the original train and test data.
+The output is a "summarizedData.csv" file and a "summarizedData.txt" file, containing the average values by subject and activity grouping for every mean and std deviation measurement in the original train and test data.

 ## Analysis Details
 Load all of the data files, then rename columns in specific resulting dataframes so data can be merged together into one data set.